sethmachine/richchk/README.md

 * Edit a map directly from Python to a .SCX/.SCM map file.
 No copy+pasting triggers needed!
 * Ergonomically write many triggers in a Python/text based format without using a GUI.
-* Leverage all the power of Python/version control to organize triggers, unit settings, etc. outside of a map file for high maintainbility and portability.
+* Leverage all the power of Python/version control to organize triggers, unit settings, etc. outside of a map file for high maintainability and portability.
 * Unify static data (unit settings, player settings, etc.) with Trigger data.
 Trigger data can programmatically reference static data when building a map.